studiokeywi/chic/chic/README.md

 <h3 id="css-builder-syntax">CSS Builder Syntax</h3>

-> **NOTE:** Firefox may offer different styling options than Chrome.
-I do not have access to Safari and cannot speak to the styling options there.
-See the list on MDN about [styling console output] for a list of potentially available CSS properties
+> **NOTE:** Different browsers may offer different styling options.
+See the list on MDN about [styling console output] for a list of potentially available CSS properties for your browser

 Behind the scenes, `Chic` uses a JavaScript Proxy object.
-This allows transformation of CSS-friendly strings when not using a logging function or the [fix] function.
+This allows the use of object property access notations to be converted into CSS-friendly strings, while allowing access to dedicated `Chic` properties (eg logging functions, the [inject] and [fix] functions, or use of the `plugin` object).

-As seen above, the simples way to use this syntax is with simple text values that get mapped into alternating CSS properties and values (eg `chic.color.green()` results in `'color:green'`).
+As seen above, the simplest way to use this syntax is with simple text values.
+You can build up a new style string by alternating between CSS properties and values via property access on the `Chic` object, then executing a function.
+For instance, to build the style string `color: green;`, you can use `chic.color.green()`.

 Since CSS styles often require characters that are invalid in JavaScript identifiers, there are two options available.
 The first is to use bracket notation for property access (as used in previous examples):